top of page

 26).
 Special consideration must also be given to an individual's religious and/or spiritual preferences when developing their managed care plan.

-This is a brief Standard of Treatment outline developed by the Cannabis For Children Organization for 2019.
+This is a brief Standard of Treatment outline developed by the International Cannabis Education Coalition for 2024.
 This is for suggestive use only and may be updated at any time.

-Cannabis For Children is an outreach organization on-file within the State of Ohio.
+International Cannabis Education Coalition organization on-file within the State of Ohio.
 We appreciate all those who contribute to making cannabis treatments possible.

 bottom of page